 These legal developments will have an impact on the countries which seek to join the EU and will help to ensure transparency and redress for the platforms' content moderation policies and decisions which, as documented by civil society, and especially in Ukraine, are at times unclear, opaque or not in line with international human rights law.
 However, it is important to keep in mind that new platform regulations should not unduly restrict freedom of expression.
 Such restrictions could, for instance, take the form of redefining the categories of illegal speech not in line with international human rights standards, obliging platforms to remove not only illegal but also vaguely defined 'harmful' content, such as disinformation, or requiring platforms to use so-called 'upload filters', that is to proactively monitor all uploaded content.
-In fact, according to Freedom House's 2023 Freedom on the Net report29, legal frameworks in at least 22 countries globally mandate or incentivise online platforms to remove disfavoured political, social, and religious content, while 41 governments, including those of Armenia, Azerbaijan, Belarus and Ukraine, blocked websites hosting content protected under free expression standards.
+In fact, according to Freedom House's 2023 Freedom on the Net report, legal frameworks in at least 22 countries globally mandate or incentivise online platforms to remove disfavoured political, social, and religious content, while 41 governments, including those of Armenia, Azerbaijan, Belarus and Ukraine, blocked websites hosting content protected under free expression standards.

 The final consideration is the continued expansion of surveillance and counterterrorism architectures which have been systematically used against civil society actors.
 Across the globe, digital rights suffered restrictions on the grounds of protecting national security or fighting serious crime, including counterterrorism.
 Often, these restrictions were criticised as disproportionate.
-For example, the EU adopted a broad exemption from the AI Act for systems developed or used for national security purposes, likely beyond what is justified by the division of competence between the EU institutions and member states.30 Similar exemptions are being considered in the Council of Europe negotiations on the Convention on AI.
-The European Commission has also proposed a controversial Child Sexual Abuse Regulation which, under the guise of protecting children, would result in severely impacting the right to privacy and confidentiality of communications, despite ample evidence of the ineffectiveness and lack of proportionality of such measures.31 Globally, we have seen a rise in antimigration sentiment which has led to the increased and ever more invasive surveillance of migrants and asylum seekers.32 These global trends are especially relevant for the EaP region, given military conflicts that have led to restrictions on rights, and not only in the countries directly involved.
+For example, the EU adopted a broad exemption from the AI Act for systems developed or used for national security purposes, likely beyond what is justified by the division of competence between the EU institutions and member states.
+Similar exemptions are being considered in the Council of Europe negotiations on the Convention on AI.
+The European Commission has also proposed a controversial Child Sexual Abuse Regulation which, under the guise of protecting children, would result in severely impacting the right to privacy and confidentiality of communications, despite ample evidence of the ineffectiveness and lack of proportionality of such measures.
+Globally, we have seen a rise in anti-